drHyperion451/does-uBO-bypass-yt/README.md

 ## Acknowledgments

 <div align="center">
-  <b>Special thanks to the uBlock Origin team for being so talented and developing the best antivirus software.</b>
+  <b>Special thanks to the uBlock Origin team for their exceptional talent and for developing one of the best ad-blocking tools available.</b>
 </div>

 [contributors-shield]: https://img.shields.io/github/contributors/drHyperion451/does-uBO-bypass-yt.svg?style=for-the-badge